wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/1-flow-introduction.md

 Welcome to Microsoft Flow!
 In this module, you'll learn how to build two flows:

 - A flow that automatically saves email attachments to your Microsoft OneDrive for Business account.
-- A flow that collects proposed tweets on a Microsoft SharePoint list and then, if they're approved, posts them.
+- A button flow that you create from the Microsoft Flow app to send you a reminder after 10 minutes.

 If you're a beginner with Microsoft Flow, this module will get you going.
 If you already have some experience, this module will tie concepts together and fill in the gaps.